Kalai-Vision/IP-analyzer-tool/README.md

 Here is a step-by-step demonstration of how to use the **IP Analyzer Tool**:

-1. **Code Execution** :- Walk through the process of executing the full source code of the IP Analyzer Tool.
+1. **Code Execution** :- Executing the full source code of the IP Analyzer Tool.

       https://github.com/user-attachments/assets/c9f0069d-5616-4713-a45e-68c3647fe4a4

-2. **Ping** :- Demonstrate how to ping a specific IP address or domain to check its reachability and response time.
+2. **Ping** :- Pinging a specific IP address or domain to check its reachability and response time.

       https://github.com/user-attachments/assets/51d0b5b5-d063-497a-8c00-86eca117924e

-3. **Add Details** :- Show how to add a new device or IP address/domain to the database.
+3. **Add Details** :- Adding a new device or IP address/domain to the database.

       https://github.com/user-attachments/assets/8cb9cc37-689b-43cf-bf65-6868114bfeb7

-4. **View Details** :- Demonstrate how to view the details of a device or IP address/domain in the database.
+4. **View Details** :- viewing the details of a device or IP address/domain in the database.

       https://github.com/user-attachments/assets/dba3058f-2fd0-45c5-8576-40b4bd438313

-5. **Ping Using ID** :- Show how to ping a device using its unique ID stored in the database.
+5. **Ping Using ID** :- Pinging a device using its unique ID stored in the database.

       https://github.com/user-attachments/assets/23413ede-1b6b-4198-8ea4-9b6dd09a3c7f

-6. **Remove Using ID** :- Demonstrate how to remove a device or IP/domain from the database by providing its specific ID.
+6. **Remove Using ID** :- Removing a device or IP/domain from the database by providing its specific ID.

       https://github.com/user-attachments/assets/ba2180f4-737a-470a-8da3-9766b8894f42

-7. **Ping All IP/Domain in the Database** :- Demonstrate how to ping all devices or IPs/domain stored in the database with just one click.
+7. **Ping All IP/Domain in the Database** :- Pinging all devices or IPs/domain stored in the database with just one click.

       https://github.com/user-attachments/assets/126296eb-f8d7-44ff-b5e8-66a8d0b202a1

-8. **Traceroute** :- Show how to trace the route using target IP/domain.
+8. **Traceroute** :- Tracing the route using target IP/domain.

       https://github.com/user-attachments/assets/63a53b7e-3673-46b8-bd2c-5a58b5930d23

-9. **Scan Open Ports** :- Demonstrate how to scan a specified range of ports for open services using specific IP/domain.
+9. **Scan Open Ports** :- Scanning a specified range of ports for open services using specific IP/domain.
    **Video:1**

       https://github.com/user-attachments/assets/dca17d82-368b-4255-8e66-a38742966489